alaat91/Dentistemo-frontend/README.md

 The register page allows the user to provide their detailed information which the system stores for different purposes such as login & profile.

 # Home Page:
-The home page allows users to select a their preferred booking date and timeslot to the clinic.
+The home page shows the location of the different clinics via an integrated google maps.
+The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment

+# Timeslot page:
+The timeslot page shows avaiable timeslot of the selected clinic.
+There are no selectable timeslots for times that  are either already booked or occur during a fika break or lunch break.

 # Booking page:
 The booking page gives users confirmation on their chosen booking time.